January sale at Amazon secretly takes $10 off Ring Fit Adventure

 The Nintendo Ring Fit Adventure is a fun way to squeeze in a workout while video games.
 However, like the Switch, it's been near impossible to find.
-Fortunately, these January sales are slashing its price.
+Fortunately, this January sale is slashing its price.

 For a limited time, Amazon has the Nintendo Ring Fit Adventure on sale for $69.99.
 (You must add it to your cart to see this price).
 That's the first time we've seen the device on sale this year and the lowest price we've ever seen for it.
 (This sale will likely sell out fast, so be sure to check out our guide on where to buy Nintendo Ring Fit Adventure).